spcl/dace/dace/frontend/python/python_supported_features.md

 those datatypes.

 ## 6 Expressions

 ### 6.1 Arithmetic Conversions
+**NOTE: This is an experimental feature**

-The arithmetic conversions for binary operators (except the power operator) are implemented with explicit casting:
+The arithmetic conversions for most binary operators are implemented with casting:
 - If any of the operands is of complex type, but the other operand is a float, int or bool, then it is casted to the same complex type.
 - If any of the operands is of float type, but the other operand is int or bool, the it is casted to the same float type.
+Some binary operations are handled differently, as described in the sections below.

 ### 6.2 Atoms
 All Python atoms are parsed.
 However, their intended usage may not be supported: